Yunjin Kim: Career

 After acting in a Japanese film and a feature set in Los Angeles, Kim appeared in the sci-fi feature Yesterday.
-Then in 2002, Kim took the lead role in Ardor, the feature film debut of documentarist Byun Young-ju.
-The film was invited to screen in a non-competitive section at the 2003 Berlin film festival.
+Then in 2002, Kim took the lead role in the feature film debut of documentarist Byun Young-ju, Ardor.

 In 2004, Kim started appearing in the U.S. television series Lost, which ran for six seasons.

-In May 2006, Maxim named Kim number 98 on its annual Hot 100 List.
-In October 2006 she was featured on the cover of Stuff, as well as an inside spread.
+In 2006 she was featured on the cover of Stuff, as well as an inside spread.
+In 2006, Maxim named Kim number 98 on its annual Hot 100 List.

 In 2013, she had a leading role in the ABC drama series Mistresses.

 In 2018, Kim returned to Korean television by headlining the series Ms. Ma, Nemesis.

-In 2022, she starred as Seon Woo-jin in the korean remake of Money Heist, Money Heist: Korea - Joint Economic Area.
+In 2022, she starred as Seon Woo-jin in the Korean remake of Money Heist, Money Heist: Korea – Joint Economic Area.

+In 2023, she acted as Principal Jina Lim in English-Korean Netflix TV Series, XO, Kitty.